rkooyenga/rkooyenga.github.io/index.md

 image: /assets/images/citysketch-uwide.jpg
 skin: raykooyenga
 introduction: |
   Welcome to the new rkooyenga Github reboot, a full Jekyll site and blog.
-Built to keep track of new projects, experiments, and talking about anything and everything while building out raykooyenga.com as well which was to feature personal or business content less on the coding side.
-We're pulling in custom theme as remote host, skin, other items, from my other ID and overides happen here if site specific or are sent upstream.
-We'll talk more on that in articles hopefully before I forget too.
+Built to keep track of new projects, experiments, and talking about anything and everything while building out raykooyenga.com as well intended for personal or business content not code related.
+We're pulling in remote host theme and other items from my other ID.
+Overides happen here if site specific or are sent upstream.
+We'll talk more in articles hopefully before I forget it all.
 Content changes will come in hot!

 actions:
   - label: "Gists"